Source Code Obfuscation Security Techniques—Tools of The Trade

 1. Data Transformation

-One of the most important elements of source code obfuscation is transforming data processed by the program into another form, which has a minimal effect on the performance of the code, but makes it harder for hackers to break it down or reverse engineer.
+An important element of source code obfuscation is transforming the data processed by the program into another form, which has a minimal effect on the performance of the code, but makes it harder for hackers to break it down or reverse engineer.

-Examples include using the binary form of numbers to make source code more complex, changing the form in which data is stored, or replacing a value with an expression.
+Examples of how to obfuscate code in this way include using the binary form of numbers to make source code more complex, changing the form in which data is stored, or replacing a value with an expression.

 By changing the control flow of the code, the orientation of the code is changed.
 This means that although the final results are the same, it takes a lot longer to understand why the code takes a certain direction or where it is going.